Every Nation Church Las Vegas — Discussion Guides

 Life Group H.E.A.R.
 Journal

-Weekly Reading: Proverbs 15-21
+Weekly Reading: John 21

 An easy, memorable way to learn how to read and process the Bible is through the H.E.A.R. journaling method.
 This process helps us read God’s Word with the goal of understanding it and applying it to our lives.
 The letters stand for Highlight, Explain, Apply, and Respond.